Employee vs. contractor: How to make the right choice

 While the above criteria are helpful, there’s no cut-and-dry legal distinction between contractors and employees.
 Employment judges evaluate the facts in each case to make rulings.
 Still, knowledge is power when dealing with such matters.
 Consider taking these steps to make sure you are classifying new hires correctly:

 - Ask the IRS to determine your contractor’s status by filing Form SS-8.

 Finally, don’t let your need to reduce labor costs get you into trouble.
 As the owner of a small business, it’s crucial that you treat employees as employees.
 This involves:

-- Complying with the Fair Labor Standards Act (learn how to avoid FLSA fines)
+- Complying with the Fair Labor Standards Act

 - Remitting payroll and income taxes as required by the IRS

 - Providing unpaid and job-protected leave under the Family and Medical Leave Act (FMLA)